 The biggest limitation with AT&T's Value Plus plan is that families can't take advantage of it — AT&T restricts Value Plus pricing to just one line.
 If you want to add multiple lines, you'll have to opt for one of AT&T's more expensive unlimited plans like the AT&T Unlimited Starter plan ($140 for four lines or $35/line) or AT&T Unlimited Extra ($160 for four lines or $40/line).
 Of course, those plans come with extra perks.

 AT&T's next cheapest plan: AT&T Unlimited Stater costs $65 a month for a single line of data.
 That extra $15/month gets you 3GB of mobile hotspot data per line, and you can add multiple lines.
 Otherwise, perks aren't that much different from the Value Plus plan.
+If you aren't sure either of these is the plan for you, it's worth looking at our AT&T Mobility promo codes for other ways to save.

 Cheap unlimited data plans: T-Mobile Essentials plan